2015 Sokol Blosser Pinot Noir, Dundee Hills, Oregon

 Aromas of bright red berries, cola, and a hint of rose are lush and enticing.
 On the palate, tart cherry and red raspberry ride a wave of earthy black tea.
 Moderate tannins are balanced with refreshing acidity.
 The finish is clean with wisps of exotic spices.

 I’ve enjoyed this wine with a variety of dishes including cedar plank roasted halibut, pan seared salmon, and a perfectly cooked steak.
-Like good Burgundy, this wine is an effortless pairing with traditional holiday classics.
-Though it has a great range, I would avoid strongly seasoned or spicy foods that will overwhelm its more delicate nuances.
+Like good Burgundy, this wine is an effortless pairing with traditional holiday dishes.
+However, though it has a great range, I would avoid strongly seasoned or spicy foods that will overwhelm its more delicate nuances.

-This is a year-round favorite for special meals – celebrations of holidays, events, or simply Friday evening.
+This is a year-round favorite for special meals like celebrations of holidays and events.
+But it can also turn an ordinary Friday evening into a treat.
 At under $40/bottle it is also well within most budgets for special occasion wine.

 FREE APHRODISIAC NEWSLETTER